dankovska/Ajour-1/CONTRIBUTING.md

     Make additional commits to a dedicated branch if needed (opened pull request is updated automatically)
   * Pull request is closed by Maintainer (merge or cancel)
   * Issue is marked as 'done' after the pull request is merged and its number is specified in comment
-  * Pre-release is created when corresponding commit is deployed to Test Server
+  * Pre-release is created based on 'done' issues
+  * Only pre-release can be deployed to Test Server
-  * Issue is closed after it's tested on Test Server
+  * Issue is closed after it's tested on Test Server and successfull test status is placed in comment
-  * Release is created after 'development' branch is merged to 'master'
+  * Release is created after pre-release on 'development' branch is merged to 'master'
   * Release commit can be deployed to Production Server

 (to be updated - it's only current best thinking)